 The clutch feels like it's slipping - If the clutch fails to engage even when the pedal is pressed fully, there is a problem.
 You may notice that the engine RPM is rising but the car is not going any faster.
 If you continue to press the clutch with no result, the other parts of your engine can overheat, causing more significant damage.

 The clutch pedal feels hard - If the pedal feels hard and you have a hard time shifting gears, there is likely a problem with your vehicle's hydraulic system.

 If you are experiencing issues with your clutch, it is best to bring your car to a technician who can run a diagnostic test and efficiently make the pertinent repairs.
 If you are in the 29072 area or nearby, you can bring your car to Kestner Automotive - Lexington.
 In addition to clutch repair, we also offer other services such as Auto Repair, Engine Repair, and ongoing scheduled maintenance.

 Look no further than Kestner Automotive - Lexington in Lexington to fulfill all your auto repair needs.
 We've been repairing vehicles since 2002 our technicians have the experience, and expertise to take care of your vehicle.
 Our team has worked on most makes and models, including Acura, Buick, Cadillac, and Chevrolet.
 We are dedicated to providing top-notch customer service and will make sure any issues with your clutch are fixed as soon as possible.

 Don't hesitate to schedule an appointment with Kestner Automotive - Lexington in Lexington today!
 You can schedule an appointment with us online at https://kestnerautomotive.com or give us a call today.
-Kestner Automotive - Lexington - Quality you Can Trust, at a Fair Price!.
+Kestner Automotive - Lexington - Keeping Families Safe.